-A native of the San Francisco Mission District’s hardscrabble streets, Rogan—the illegitimate son of a cocktail waitress convicted felon single mother who raised her four children on welfare—ended up expelled from high school in the tenth grade.
+A native of the San Francisco Mission District's hardscrabble streets, Rogan—the illegitimate son of a cocktail waitress convicted felon single mother who raised her four children on welfare—ended up expelled from high school in the tenth grade.
 He never returned to earn a diploma, and instead worked at a variety of low-paying jobs, including stacking truck tires, fast food cook, janitor, and door-to-door vacuum cleaner salesman.
-In later years he attended community college before earning a bachelor's degree from the University of California at Berkeley and a law degree from UCLA (where he was a member of the Law Review).
-He paid his way through law school working as a bartender in various infamous (and sometimes seedy) Hollywood locales, including the Sunset Strip, a Hell’s Angels hangout, a female mud/hot oil wrestling bar, strip joints, and a porn theater.
+In later years he attended community college before earning a bachelor's degree from the University of California at Berkeley and a law degree from UCLA (where he was a member of the UCLA Law Review).
+He paid his way through law school working as a bartender in various infamous (and seedy) Hollywood locales, including the Sunset Strip, a Hell's Angels hangout, a female mud and hot oil wrestling bar, strip joints, and a porn theater.

 After law school graduation, Rogan did a brief stint as a civil litigator before joining the Los Angeles County District Attorney's office, where he went on to specialize in the prosecution of gang murderers.
 In a 1990 statewide poll of prosecutors, defense attorneys, and judges, California Lawyer magazine named him as one of the state's most effective prosecutors.

-In 1990, California Governor George Deukmejian appointed the thirty-three year-old Rogan to the Municipal Court of California, making him the state’s youngest sitting judge.
+In 1990, California Governor George Deukmejian appointed the 33 year-old Rogan to the Municipal Court of California, making him the state's youngest sitting judge.
 During his service on the bench (1990-1994), he presided over thousands of criminal and civil cases.
 In 1993, his colleagues elected him presiding judge of their court.

 In 1994, Rogan ran for and won a special election to the California State Assembly.
 His colleagues elected him Majority Leader in his freshman term; California Journal magazine named him the Assembly's most effective legislator, and ranked him "number one in integrity" and "number one in effectiveness."
 He served on the Appropriations, Budget, Public Safety, Natural Resources, and Education committees.